dperrymorrow/re-bars/README.md

 ## The {{ref}} helper
 ReBars comes with a `{{ref}}` helper built in.
 This gives you the ability to save a reference to an element.
 This also gives a key for Array loop items so that the Array can be patched instead of re-rendered entirely.

-- takes one param, the `String` for the reference
+- takes one parameter, the `String` for the reference

 > The ref helper is also needed on any input or other elements that need focused restored after a re-render.